 - Students who indicate that their first or native language is not English are required to submit either a TOEFL or IELTSThe minimum English proficiency requirements are note in the Graduate Bulletin.

 All applications must be submitted online.
 All additional required documents, such as, official transcripts, recommendation letters, etc. must be sent directly to our department.

 Please do not submit your additional required documentation in any type of binder, portfolio, or report cover.

 Mail your application materials to the following address:

 Stony Brook, NY 11794-2300

-The Graduate School application fee is $100* and is non-refundable.
+The Graduate School application fee is non-refundable.
 It is required for applicants from all countries.

-Admitted Ph.D. students are typically offered financial support in the form of teaching or research assistantships, which include full tuition.
-Admission into this program is very competitive, though, and you must have the intention of completing this program.
 M.S. students are typically admitted with no financial aid.
 Some, however, find such aid through the SPIR program after they arrive on campus.
-For information about the SPIR program, please contact Prof. Anurag Purwar.
-Information regarding tuition and other costs can be found from the Graduate School.
+For information about the SPIR program, please contact Professor Anurag Purwar.
+Information regarding tuition and other costs can be found from the Stony Brook University web sites.
+S

 Frequently Asked Questions